The Routing of Complex Contagion in Kleinberg's Small-World Networks: Introduction

 Since the proposal of the small-world network models by \cite{Watts1998collective,Kleinberg2000small}, many extensions and variants have been studied.
 For example, Kleinberg proposed a small-world model based on tree structure \cite{Kleinberg2001small}, Fraigniaud and Giakkoupis extended the model to allow power-law degree distribution \cite{FraigniaudG09} or arbitrary base graph structure \cite{FraigniaudG10}.

-In terms of network diffusion, a line of research initiated by \citet{Kempe2003maximizing,Kempe2005influential} studied the maximization problem of finding a set of small seeds to maximize the influence spread, usually under a stochastic diffusion model.
-For example, \citet{Chen2009efficient} provided efficient influence maximization algorithms for large-scale networks, while \citet{Chen2008approximability} proved that minimizing the size of the seed set for a given coverage in the fixed threshold model is hard to approximate to any polylogarithmic factor.
+In terms of network diffusion, a line of research initiated in \cite{Kempe2003maximizing,Kempe2005influential} studied the maximization problem of finding a set of small seeds to maximize the influence spread, usually under a stochastic diffusion model.
+For Chen et al. \cite{Chen2009efficient} provided efficient influence maximization algorithms for large-scale networks, while Chen~\cite{Chen2008approximability} proved that minimizing the size of the seed set for a given coverage in the fixed threshold model is hard to approximate to any polylogarithmic factor.

 Threshold behavior is also studied in bootstrap percolation \cite{Adler1991bootstrap}, where all nodes have the same threshold and initial seeds are randomly selected.
 Bootstrap percolation focuses on the study of the critical fraction $f$ of the seed nodes selected so that the entire network is infected in the end.
 The network structures investigated for bootstrap percolation include grid \cite{Chalupa1979bootstrap}, trees \cite{Balogh2006bootstrap}, random regular graphs \cite{Balogh2007bootstrap}, complex networks \cite{Baxter2010bootstrap} etc.